-- 1. If the SM fails to re-certify by the expiration date, his/here certification will be dropped to highest level certification that they have successfully met the recertification requirement for three months after the expiration date. - 2.
+- If the SM fails to re-certify by the expiration date, his/here certification will be dropped to highest level certification that they have successfully met the recertification requirement for three months after the expiration date. - 2.
 An expired SM may apply for recertification for up to 3 months past the end of their certification.
-Beyond this grace period, if the SM wishes to be re-certified after certification has been dropped, the entire process described in Section VIII-X must be repeated. - 3.
+Beyond this grace period, if the SM wishes to be re-certified after certification has been <a href="dropped-dro - 3.
 If there are extenuating circumstances that prevent the SM from re-certifying within the allotted time, he/she should file for an extension with the ASRC Conference Training Officer.
 Requests for extensions will be considered on a case-by-case basis by the ASRC Board of Directors.